Chapter Ten (Part Two)

 At the time of the 1920 census taken on January 8, 1920, he was reportedly 27 years old, single, and living as a boarder with the Boyce family.
 Coal mining is listed as his occupation at the time of the census.

-At the time of the 1930 census taken on April 14, 1930, Sam-Sr was still single working as a coal loader and boarding with the Conners family.
+When the 1930 census was taken on April 14, 1930, Sam-Sr was still single, working as a coal loader and boarding with the Conners family.

 The next ten years were filled with love, joy, and a great amount of heartache.
 He married Josephine Hannah Henry, my bio- grandmother; Sam-Jr, my bio-dad, was the first of their five children.
 She had three more children which included Rosey Gale Stockwell, born prematurely and who passed when she was only 28 days old.

 Their fifth child, only known as Baby Boy Stockwell died on the day he was born.
-Josephine tragically perished giving birth on February 19, 1935.
+Josephine tragically perished giving birth to him on February 19, 1935.

 After she passed, Sam-Sr married Alma Beaver in 1936, a year after Josephine died.
 She remarried after Sam-Sr passed away to Roy Alvin Short.
 She lived in WV until her death in 1974.